pao-pipat/Group-6-project---Interdisciplinary-research/README.md

 ![](figures/initial_analysis.png)

 ## 2. What mathematical models did we use?
-Using data from the NHS website, we were able to build different statistical models to interpret the data to answer our research question.
+Using data from the NHS website, we were able to build different mathematical models to interpret the data to answer our research question.

 ### Vaccination and hospitalization for different age groups